ParthLathiya/Colorizer/README.md

 ```

 This will process all images in the directory and save the colorized results.

 3. Model Training
 If you'd like to train your own colorizer model, you'll need to:

-1. Prepare a dataset of paired grayscale and color images.
+I. Prepare a dataset of grayscale and corresponding color images.

-2. Train the U-Net model on the dataset (not covered in this `README`, but you can adapt the script to suit your dataset).
+II.
+Modify and run train.py using your dataset (training script is not fully covered here but is adaptable).

 Example
 Below is an example usage for processing a single image: